JohnSpahr/PreBook/README.md

 # PreBook
 A simple Facebook Client for WebOS!
-(Works May 2020)
+(Works June 2020)

 Created by John Spahr.
 Available under the MIT License.